IT Security: Are Phishing Attacks REALLY Down?

 This has made it possible to host more domains per server.
 It is likely that a decline in the number of servers compromised does not translate to the same percentage of domains compromised.
 They may also be using compromised servers for other nasty purposes, such as spamming and botnets.

-Even if the total volume of phishing attacks is down as the AFWG report also asserts security, there is security every reason to believe that it is because they are becoming more targeted, and more selective security.
-There may be fewer mass mailings with low probabilities of success and more sophisticated security phishing attacks that actually victimize the security of their targets.
-That would explain why the volume could be down but we are reading about more and more successful high-profile phishing attacks.
+Even if the total volume of phishing is down as the AFWG report also asserts, there is every reason to believe that it is because they are becoming more targeted, more selective.
+There may be fewer mass mailings with low probabilities of success and more sophisticated attacks that actually victimize their targets.
+That would explain why the volume could be down but we are reading about more and more successful high profile attacks.

-In support of my theory, I found a report by the German Internet Security firm Eleven Research that found email spam declining in 2012 but the “threat level” increasing phishing attacks.
-That’s because email spam and security phishing attacks have become far more targeted and much more dangerous security.
-Drive by email, where the email entices the security victim to click on a link and download malware, was 10% of all email spam.
-This is an all-time high percentage of security spam phishing attacks.
+In support of my theory I found a report by the German Internet Security firm Eleven Research that found email spam declining in 2012 but the “threat level” increasing.
+That’s because email spam and phishing attacks have become far more target and much more dangerous.
+Drive by email, where the email entices the victim to click on a link and download malware, was 10% of all email span.
+This is an all-time high as a percentage of spam.

 Eleven Research also asserts that a higher percentage of phishing is “spear phishing” than ever before.
 A spear phishing attack targets particular individuals and organizations, as opposed to mass mailings that count on a small percentage of a volume to be duped.
 Orchestrator’s of spear phishing attacks use internet sources including social media to learn about a victim and their colleagues to craft emails that appear convincingly legitimate.